seanbreckenridge/exobrain/src/content/notes/media/online_databases.md

 - If no API, no way to query your list.
 However, your own local list/spreadsheet means without a bunch of work, no access to metadata to filter your personal list
 - Using a website in general:
   - Not owning your information (especially since this is a personal list, and not being able to export it easily means if the site disappears, your list/community disappears)
-  - Being advertised to
+  - General advertising/tracking concerns
-  - Being the product
+  - No way to add a feature you may want

 ## Using a personal system (like CSV/google sheets)